 This is called "framing effects," how something is presented colors how we think about it.
 Similarly how we interpret the world around us and our situation in it would affect how we feel and act.
 In fact, there are whole branches of psychotherapy that focus on the art of viewing things differently: "positive reframing", "cognitive reframing", and "cognitive restructuring".
 However, what I'd like to focus on is dealing with specific set issues, issues that have to do with creating something new in the world, building a business, and all the turmoil that brings.

 When you're a startup founder, it's almost like your mood is tied to your metrics.
 When your company is doing well, you feel great.
-When you're company isn't doing so hot, you're feeling bad.
+When your company isn't doing so hot, you're feeling bad.
 This, in turn, will affect your productivity and may set you on a vicious cycle of doom where your company isn't doing well, and you don't have the energy to fix it.

 So how do you escape this, deal with the stress, take action on it, and have some fun doing it?
 Well, we can exploit the mental bug that is "framing effects" to bring about a better state of mind.
 I'll introduce what I call "mental frames" -- I'm not sure if that's a real technical term, but it sounded good to my ears -- that has helped and continues to help me get through tough times.